hexojs/site/source/docs/models.md

 title: Models
 ---
-Hexo store everything in data model.
-It's very important for you to know what's inside the data model.
+Hexo uses [Warehouse](https://github.com/tommy351/warehouse) to store everything.
+You can check the [API](/api/warehouse/classes/Database.html) and see the contents of data model below.

 ### Post